-We’ll work with you every step of the way to determine the right type of washer for your needs and make it as easy as possible to get and maintain it.
+We’ll work with you every step of the way to determine the right type of laundry equipment for your needs and make it as easy as possible to get and maintain it.
 We offer leasing and sales and can set you up with the ideal technology for your residents, like apps and versatile payment methods.

 From colleges and universities to multi-housing properties, we offer a hassle-free experience for implementing and managing laundry technology.
 Reach out today to chat and learn more about building a personalized laundry plan.